godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Adding reloading to the player
 ------------------------------

 Now we need to add a few things to ``Player.gd``.
-First we need to define a new global variable:
+First we need to define a new class variable:

 ::

     var reloading_weapon = false

-* ``reloading_weapon``: A variable to track whether or not we are currently trying to reload.
+* ``reloading_weapon``: A variable to track whether or not the player is currently trying to reload.

 Next we need to add another function call to ``_physics_process``.